CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 NVUE follows a declarative model, removing context-specific commands and settings.
 The structure of NVUE is like a big tree that represents the entire state of a Cumulus Linux instance.
 At the base of the tree are high level branches representing objects, such as router and interface.
 Under each of these branches are more branches.
 As you navigate through the tree, you gain a more specific context.
 At the leaves of the tree are actual attributes, represented as key-value pairs.
 The path through the tree is similar to a filesystem path.
 <!-- vale on -->

-## Set the API Port and Listening Address

 The NVUE REST API is enabled by default.
+To disable the NVUE REST API, run the `nv set system api state disabled` command.

 {{%notice note%}}
-To use the NVUE REST API in Cumulus Linux 5.6, you must change the password for the cumulus user; otherwise you see 403 responses.
+To use the NVUE REST API in Cumulus Linux 5.6, you must {{<link url="/User-Accounts" text="change the password for the cumulus user">}}; otherwise you see 403 responses when you run commands.
 {{%/notice%}}

+### API Port and Listening Address

-The following example shows you how to:
+This section discusses how to:
-- Set the API port.
+- Set the NVUE REST API port.
 If you do not set a port, Cumulus Linux uses the default port 8765.
-- Specify the API listening address; you can specify an IPv4 address or `localhost`.
+- Specify the NVUE REST API listening address; you can specify an IPv4 address or `localhost`.
 If you do not specify a listening address, NGINX listens on all addresses for the target port.

 ```
 cumulus@switch:~$ nv set system api state enabled